ShehabAldeenMo/STMicroelectronics-Tasks/Session 3/README.md

 **Configuration**
 No specific configuration is required for this project.
 However, ensure that you have the necessary permissions to execute and access the required files.

-> Notes
+> [!NOTE]
-If you encounter any issues during the build process, please check that all dependencies are correctly installed and that your compiler version is compatible with the project code.
+> If you encounter any issues during the build process, please check that all dependencies are correctly installed and that your compiler version is compatible with the project code.